-Contrary to many people's belief, the lagoon is not a natural hot spring but a pool created by a man-made structure.
-It is, in fact, waste-water from the power plant which is drilling for steam and hot water.
+Contrary to many people's belief, the lagoon is not a natural hot spring but a pool created by a human-made structure.
+In fact, it is waste-water from a power plant that is drilling for steam and hot water.

-Since the water is continually streaming into the lagoon, all the water is renewed in 48 hours, making sure it stays clean.
+Since the water is continually streaming into the lagoon, all of it is renewed in 48 hours, making sure it stays clean.

 Photo credit: Einar Falur Ingólfsson

-Work on the geothermal plant Svartsengi started in 1971, and the geothermal plant was put to use in 1976.
+Work on the geothermal plant Svartsengi started in 1971, and it began operation in 1976.

-Iceland has a long history of utilising the country's geothermal energy, both for heating buildings and for cooking, such as baking bread by burying it in the ground.
+Iceland has a long history of utilizing the country's geothermal energy.
+It has been used for heating buildings and for cooking, such as baking bread by burying it in the ground.

-For heating, Iceland's houses have radiators that are pumped with boiling hot water that comes directly from the ground.
+For heating, boiling hot water is taken directly from the ground and pumped into the radiators of Iceland’s houses.
 The Svartsengi plant drills for hot water for this purpose, and the water that it receives is around 200°C (392°F).

-However, this water is full of dissolved minerals mixed in with seawater and therefore not suitable for direct use to warm up houses (the minerals would damage the pipes).
-Instead, the water is used to heat up freshwater that is pumped to nearby urban areas.
+However, this water is full of dissolved minerals mixed in with seawater and is therefore not suitable for direct use to warm up houses (the minerals would damage the pipes).
+Instead, the water heats freshwater that is then pumped to nearby urban areas.

-After the water has been used, it is simply released into the nearby lava field.
-The lava field surrounding the geothermal plant is called Illahraun ("Evil Lava") and is fairly young in volcanic terms, believed to have come from a volcanic eruption in 1226.
+After this, the water is simply released into the nearby lava field.
+The lava field surrounding the geothermal plant is called Illahraun ("Evil Lava") and is relatively young in volcanic terms, believed to have come from a volcanic eruption in 1226.

-Lava is very porous, so usually water just sinks into it and seemingly disappears.
-This water, however, is rich with silica, which separates as it cools down.
-The silica quickly formed a mud layer in the lava which stopped the water seeping through, forming the lagoon.
+Lava is porous, so water usually sinks into it and seemingly disappears.
+This water, however, is rich with silica that separates as it cools down.
+The silica quickly formed a mud layer in the lava that stopped the water seeping through, creating the lagoon.

 Photo credit: Qishimai

 A young man who had psoriasis wanted to try anything that might help relieve his skin.
-He got permission from the chairman of the geothermal plant to go in the lagoon and quickly saw that the water and the algae did wonders for his condition.
+He received permission from the geothermal plant chairman to go in the lagoon where the water and the algae quickly did wonders for his condition.